SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline ICMP Collector.md

 ### Initialization

 This connector works together with the front-end and back-end elements of the [Skyline ICMP Platform Manager](xref:Connector_help_Skyline_ICMP_Platform_Manager).
-As such, you need to make sure those elements are correctly initialized.After that, on the **Configuration page**, define the **File Import Path** for the file created by the back-end element and click the **Import** button.
+As such, you need to make sure those elements are correctly initialized.
+After that, on the **Configuration page**, define the **File Import Path** for the file created by the back-end element and click the **Import** button.

 ## How to use